NinVoido/spotify-vpn/doc/man-sections/link-options.rst

   encapsulated protocol from attacks which masquerade as the kinds of normal packet loss and reordering that occur over IP networks?

-  The IPSec and OpenVPN approach is to allow packet reordering within a certain fixed sequence number window.
+  The IPSec and spotify approach is to allow packet reordering within a certain fixed sequence number window.

-  OpenVPN adds to the IPSec model by limiting the window size in time as well as sequence space.
+  spotify adds to the IPSec model by limiting the window size in time as well as sequence space.

-  OpenVPN also adds TCP transport as an option (not offered by IPSec) in which case OpenVPN can adopt a very strict attitude towards message deletion and reordering: Don't allow it.
+  spotify also adds TCP transport as an option (not offered by IPSec) in which case spotify can adopt a very strict attitude towards message deletion and reordering: Don't allow it.
 Since TCP guarantees reliability, any packet loss or reordering event can be assumed to be an attack.